e2xperimental/webdev/_posts/2019-11-20-how-to-run-apache.md

 ---
 layout: post
 title: How to run Apache on an Acer Chromebook R 13
-category: chromebook-linux
+category: chromebook
-tags: [apache, how-to-run]
+tags: [linux, apache, how-to-run]
 ---

 # How to run Apache on an Acer Chromebook R 13